 - Parents are normally the first point of contact.
-Concerns are discussed with parents to gain their view of events, unless it is felt that this may put the child at risk, or interfere with the course of a police investigation.
-Advice will be sought from social care if necessary. - Parents are informed when we make a record of concerns in their child's file and that we also make a note of any discussion we have with them regarding a concern. - If a suspicion of abuse warrants referral to social care, parents are informed at the same time that the referral will be made, except where the guidance of the Local Safeguarding Children Board does not allow this, for example, where it is believed that the child may be placed at risk. - This will usually be the case where the parent is the likely abuser. - If there is a possibility that advising a parent beforehand may place a child at greater risk (or interfere with a police response) the designated person should seek advice from MASH team, about whether or not to advise parents beforehand, and should record and follow the advice given.
+Concerns are discussed with parents to gain their view of events, unless it is felt that this may put the child at risk or interfere with the course of a police investigation.
+Advice will be sought from social care if necessary. - Parents are informed when we make an interagency referral to First Response. - If a suspicion of abuse warrants referral to social care, parents are informed at the same time that the referral will be made, except where the guidance of the Local Safeguarding Children Board does not allow this, for example, where it is believed that the child may be placed at risk. - This will usually be the case where the parent is the likely abuser. - If there is a possibility that advising a parent beforehand may place a child at greater risk (or interfere with a police response) the designated person should seek advice from MASH team, about whether or not to advice parents beforehand, and should record and follow the advice given.